github/site-policy/Policies/github-terms-of-service.md

 </TABLE>
 <details align="right"><summary open="false">〰</summary>

-**Short version:** *We want our users to be informed of important changes to our terms, but some changes aren't that important — we don't want to bother you every time we fix a typo.
+**〰:** *We want our users to be informed of important changes to our terms, but some changes aren't that important — we don't want to bother you every time we fix a typo.
 So while we may modify this agreement at any time, we will notify users of any changes that affect your rights and give you time to adjust to them.*

 <br>
 <br>